kyscg/kyscg.github.io/_reads/2025books.md

 Completely deserves its place in the pantheon of great dystopian science fiction works along with 1984, Fahrenheit 451, and The Handmaid's Tale.

+#### 19. [Trust](https://www.hernandiaz.net/trust-novel) by Hernán Díaz <span style="float: right;">`(4.75/5)`</span>

+the final boss of unreliable narrators.

+I feverishly read this book, only taking three breaks.
+The writing is spectacular, and I will be going around recommending this book to everyone I meet.
+There are so many phrases in this book which really bring out the beauty of the English language, and they're sprinkled everywhere throughout the book.

+The story is great too, layer upon layer of unreliable narration until you're left double-guessing every event to remember what the actual truth was.
+It is not a thriller, nor is it a commentary on rich people like so many reviews of this book emphasize, although there is quite a lot about financial markets in there.
+It is simply about the human tendency to want to be remembered in a favourable light.

+The final thing I will say about the book is that there was no part of the book that felt superfluous to the story.
+Every page had Chekhov's gun hanging on the walls.
+Easily the best book I've read this year, yet.

 ---